Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 This is what bad faith is.

-You don't really think it was a threat of violence, or that anyone thinks such violence would be a laughing matter, or that Kevin McCarthy is a would-be assailant any more than anyone thinks Matt Damon's a homophobe.
+You don't really think it was a threat of violence, or that anyone thinks such violence would be a laughing matter, or that Kevin McCarthy is a would-be assailant, any more than anyone thinks Matt Damon's a homophobe.

 And Matt, my advice to you, stop hunting for goodwill.
+You're not going to find much in this country.

+That's our show.
 Thank you very much.

-And at the Riva Nashville, Sunday the 15th, I want to thank Michael Marnahan, Donna Brazil, Steve Martin, and Martin Short, and you.
+I want to thank Michael Marnahan, Donna Brazil, Steve Martin, and Martin Short, and you.
+Thank you very much, folks.

-Catch all new episodes of Real Time with Bill Maher every Friday night at 10, or watch him anytime on HBO On Demand.
+Catch all new episodes of Real Time with Bill Ma every Friday night at 10, or watch him anytime on HBO On Demand.
+For more information, log on to HBO.com.